 - Avoid highly salted food,chips,pickles,sauces as they contain large amount of sodium.Hypothyroidism puts you at risk of high blood pressure .Excess sodium in salt aggravates

 - Coffee in excess.And coffee with thyroid hormone replacement can prevent absorption.

-better as the levels of your hormone normalises.
+You will start gettingbetter as the levels of your hormone normalizes.

 Will you have to repeat the thyroid hormone test?